Covariance-Guided DFT Beam Selection for Beamspace ESPRIT in Hybrid mmWave Sensor Arrays: Covariance-Guided Coarse-to-Fine Beamspace ESPRIT

 and define the associated Gram matrix

-The denoised covariance $\widetilde{\mathbf{R}}_{\boldsymbol{s}}$ provides a measure of how much signal energy is captured by the subspace spanned by the beams in $\mathcal{S}_g$.
-Motivated by first-order MSE expressions for ESPRIT in DFT beamspace \cite{Asilomar_ESPRIT_MSE}, we quantify this via the covariance-capture score
+The denoised covariance $\widetilde{\mathbf{R}}_{\mathrm{sig}}$ provides a measure of how much signal energy is captured by the subspace spanned by the beams in $\mathcal{S}_g$.
+Motivated by first-order beamspace ESPRIT MSE expressions that link the error to the effective SNR and beamspace conditioning~\cite{Asilomar_ESPRIT_MSE}, we quantify this via the covariance-capture score